MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/procurement/determine-carry-forward-budget.md

 1. Open **General ledger > Chart of accounts > Funds > Funds**.
 2. For the Purchase order year-end process, set the **Override selected year-end option** field to **Yes**.
-3. For Carry-forward budget status, the **Reinstate the budget when a carry-forward purchase order is cancelled or reduced** can be set to the following values.
+3. For Carry-forward budget status, the **Reinstate the budget when a carry-forward purchase order is canceled or reduced** can be set to the following values.
    - No creates a budget register entry against the purchase order for the price variance reduction amount.
    - Yes allows the invoice unit price reduction without the creation of a budget register entry.
 This results in the carry-forward budget remaining available for consumption by additional documents.